msrsaditya/Local-Transfer/README.md

 ![](Proof.png)
 - We sometimes also achieve <54 seconds too (but rare).
 - If we transferred 5.53GB in 0:00:54 then our speed is rough ~105 MBps, this is ~97% of max iPerf speeds, ~91% of practical ethernet speeds, and ~84% of theoretical gigabit network speeds!
-- All of this within 44 LoC of pure shell.
+- The code is very lean; 44 lines of shell code.

 # Testing
 - I tested this on my [2022 MacBook Air](https://support.apple.com/en-in/111867) as the sender and my 4-year-old [Realme GT Master Edition](https://www.gsmarena.com/realme_gt_master-11001.php) Android phone as the receiver (using Termux).
 - My hardware is relatively old and doesn't represent the cutting edge.
 Better hardware (for modern NIC) and modern standards (for Wi-Fi 7 or better) will yield even better results.
-- Network stack is the limit.
-The software is as optimized as it can possibly get while remaining as simple as it can possibly be.

 # Tradeoffs

 - Many features have been intentionally removed to reduce the overhead of the file transfer as much as possible.
 - The code itself is very optimized and lean.
-- Time and space complexity analysis tells us that everything is O(1) except for network and disk related operations which are unavoidably O(n).
+- Time and space complexity is unavoidably O(n)
 - Removed/Avoided features:

 1. Authentication & Authorization